Mohammad Abdullah (academic): Early life

 Abdullah was born into a distinguished Muslim family in Chandpur District, now a part of the Chittagong Division.
-His father, Alhaj Nawab Ali (Gazi), was a scholar in Arabic, philanthropist and Islamic thinker, a Muslim aristocrat belonging to the "Gazi" family (their ancestors assumed the title "Gazi" for their gallantry in defending Islam and success in extending the realms of Islam).He is a relative of Haji Shariatullah,the founder of the Faraizi movement.
+His father Alhaj Nawab Ali (Gazi), was a scholar in Arabic, philanthropist and Islamic thinker, a Muslim aristocrat belonging to the "Gazi" family (their ancestors assumed the title "Gazi" for their gallantry in defending Islam and success in extending the realms of Islam).
+"Faraizi Movement" founder Haji Shariatullah is his relative.

-Abdullah attended Bajapti Ramani Mohan High School, where he passed the Matriculation in 1953.
+Abdullah attended Bajapti Ramani Mohan High School where he passed the Matriculation in 1953.
 He moved to Dhaka for his higher education and started living there permanently with his two brothers, passing I.Com (Intermediate) at Jagannath College in 1955 and obtaining B.Com.
 (Hons.) and M.Com. degrees from the University of Dhaka in 1958 and 1959 respectively.
-Subsequently, he went to London for higher studies and studied to qualify as a Chartered Secretary; he earned his certificate from the Chartered Institute of Secretaries in England and became a Fellow (F.C.I.S).
+Subsequently, he went to London for higher studies and studied to qualify as a chartered secretary; he earned his certificate and became a fellow of the Chartered Institute of Secretaries, London, UK in 1966.
+He was company secretary of Titas Gas Transmission and Distribution Company Limited and sponsor director of Islami Bank Bangladesh Limited.